jpch26/Two-Treatments-Comparison/README.md

 scratch first run erase\_all\_outputs.R script and then run Main.R script o whichever script you want.

-The image and Two Treatments Comparison\_files folders contain images that I’ve used on the presentation that you can read by click on: [Two Treatments Comparison](https://github.com/jpch26/Two-Treatments-Comparison/blob/main/Two%20Treatments%20Comparison.md)
+The image folder contains images that I’ve used on the presentation that you can read by click on: [Two Treatments Comparison](https://github.com/jpch26/Two-Treatments-Comparison/blob/main/Two%20Treatments%20Comparison.md)

 Juan Pablo Carreón Hidalgo